envaleed/linkhub-event-app/README.md

 # Description

 LinkHub is the application that those who desire to network can join.
-With just a click, you can create an event and either publicly or privately invite potential comrades and companions
+With just a click, you can create an event and either publicly or privately invite potential comrades and companions.

+# Hosting

+A live demo can be found here -> https://linkhub-events.web.app/

 # Stack